Rostock

-Rostock (/de/), officially the Hanseatic and University City of Rostock (Hanse- und Universitätsstadt Rostock), is the largest city in the German state of Mecklenburg-Western Pomerania and lies in the Mecklenburgian part of the state, close to the border with Pomerania.
+Rostock (/ˈrɒstɒk/; /de/), officially the Hanseatic and University City of Rostock (Hanse- und Universitätsstadt Rostock), is the largest city in the German state of Mecklenburg-Western Pomerania and lies in the Mecklenburgian part of the state, close to the border with Pomerania.
 (Note: Closest border point with Pomerania from Rostock in Ribnitz-Damgarten between Ribnitz (Mecklenburg) and Damgarten (Pomerania).
 Border constituted by River Recknitz.)
 With around 210,000 inhabitants, it is the third-largest city on the German Baltic coast after Kiel and Lübeck, the eighth-largest city in the area of former East Germany, as well as the 39th-largest city of Germany.
 Rostock was the largest coastal and most important port city in East Germany.

 Rostock stands on the estuary of the River Warnow into the Bay of Mecklenburg of the Baltic Sea.
 The city stretches for about 16 km along the river.
 The river flows into the sea in the very north of the city, between the boroughs of Warnemünde and Hohe Düne.
 The city center lies further upstream, in the very south of the city.
 Most of Rostock's inhabitants live on the western side of the Warnow; the area east of the river is dominated by the port, industrial estates, and the forested Rostock Heath.
 The city's coastline east and west of the river mouth is relatively undeveloped, with long sandy beaches prevailing.
 The name of the city is of Slavic origin.

 Rostock is the economic center of Mecklenburg-Western Pomerania and the state's only regiopolis (a city outside the core of a metropolitan area).
 The port of Rostock is the fourth largest port in Germany after the North Sea ports of Hamburg, Bremen/Bremerhaven, and Wilhelmshaven, and the largest port on the German Baltic coast.
-The ferry routes between Rostock to Gedser in Denmark and to Trelleborg in Southern Sweden are among the busiest between Germany and Scandinavia.
+The ferry routes linking Rostock to Gedser in Denmark and to Trelleborg in Southern Sweden are among the busiest between Germany and Scandinavia.
 Rostock–Laage Airport lies in a rural region southeast of the city.

 The city is home to the oldest university in the Baltic region and one of the oldest universities in the world, the University of Rostock, founded in 1419.
 The university's hospital, Universitätsmedizin Rostock, is one of two university hospitals in the state, along with Universitätsmedizin Greifswald of the University of Greifswald in Western Pomerania.

 History

 Early history

-In the 11th century Polabian Slavs founded a settlement at the Warnow river called Roztoc (*ras-tokŭ, Slavic for "fork of a river"); the name Rostock is derived from that designation.
+In the 11th century Polabian Slavs founded a settlement at the Warnow river called Roztoc (*ras-tokŭ, Slavic for "fork of a river", it was also preserved in the name of the Moscow district Rostokino); the name Rostock is derived from that designation.

 The Danish king Valdemar I set the town on fire in 1161.
 Afterwards the place was settled by German traders.
 Initially there were three separate cities: